FeroXx07/Construct-Engine/README.md

 - Mouse wheel zooms in and out.
 - Pressing “f” focuses the camera to the geometry.
 - Holding SHIFT duplicates movement speed.
+- Drag and slide the in the component inspector window to change Transform data like Position, Scaling and Rotation.

 ## License
 MIT License